Youngjun-Lee-FDCL/DynSysSim/README.md

-# DynSysSimulator
+# DynSysSim
-This repository is for maintaining a base simulator for a solving dynamical system.
+This repository is for maintaining a MATLAB-based simulator for a solving dynamical system.